YShu7/YShu7.github.io/_posts/2019-10-25-Image Descriptors.md

 1. Divide image patch into 4x4 cells
 2. Apply filter bank (Gabor filters) of directional edge detectors.
 3. Compute filter response averages for each cell.
-4. Size of descriptoris 4x4xN, where N is size of the filter bank.
+4. Size of descriptor is 4x4xN, where N is size of the filter bank.

 GIST encoded rough spatial distribution of the image gradients!